My Twitter Feed

 This article will be written in two parts; the first part introduces you to the various species of rhino and their characteristics; the second part will go into more detail about the conservation of the rhino.
 The second part will … Continue reading

-Posted in Rhinoceros Conservation
+Posted in Rhinoceros Conservation | 2 Comments

-Posted in Uncategorized
+Posted in Uncategorized | Leave a comment

 REDD: Reducing Emissions from Deforestation and Forest Degradation

-I have been receiving a fair few questions of late about REDD and decided a blog entry was in order to answer many of the basic questions about the program and what it stands for.
+I have beenĀ receiving a fair few questions of late about REDD and decided a blog entry was in order to answer many of the basic questions about the program and what it stands for.
 This article is only going to … Continue reading

 Correlation and process in species distribution models: bridging a dichotomy

-Posted in Uncategorized
+Posted in Uncategorized | Leave a comment

 Truly beautiful video of an abandoned bat being cared for